seriouslysean/monster-hunter-now-events/docs/README.md

 I created this because ultimately I'm lazy and wanted to subscribe to a feed instead of adding the events manually to my phone's calendar.

+If you aren't playing yet, [feel free to join](https://apps.apple.com/us/app/monster-hunter-now/id6445906110) and use my referral code for free items and zenny, `89K5MKCF`.

 ## Subscribe to Calendar

 Add the [ICS file](https://seriouslysean.github.io/monster-hunter-now-events/dist/events.ics) to your calendar app.